Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 /ed-fi/studentSchoolAssociations?orderBy=SchoolId&direction=desc.
 ```

+> [!NOTE]
-As an experimental feature, this example is merely one possibility, rather than
+> As an experimental feature, this example is merely one possibility, rather than
-a prescribed approach.
+> a prescribed approach.

 ## Request Body